DerekV/telegram-sample-blog/_posts/2013-04-14-creating_a_telegram_blog_site.md

     Commit and push (or make the edits right on GitHub)

-5. On telegram, log in and add a github site, pointing it to your fork.
+5. On telegram, use the `add a site hosted in github` button to add a new site, pointing it to your fork.

 6. TADA!